mukil/stableviews/README.md

 * Tiling areas in a map?
 How would you imagine?<br/>

-### Installation

-After cloning, packaging and installing this DeepaMehta 4 bundle you need to browse `/de.mikromedia.stableviews` on your DeepaMehta 4 installation to start loading your existing topicmaps into this interface via the `open <Nr>`-commands.

 ### Addendum

 I am curious and still want to get to know more about the limits of visual sense-making.
+For example, we know (from studies in 2008 and 2009) that creating manually arranged graph layouts is promising when we do so focussing on designing touch- or pen-based interactions.
+At least much more promising than focussing on delivering this UI for pointer-based interactions.
+Nonetheless, this graph aims to be (to some degree) controllable by keyboard interactions, too.

 To be able to get there i would like to develop this GUI in a highly connective and collaborative way.
 I herewith seek for your help in making this possible.
 Please help to think through some of the details and please think about contributing anything from sketches, requirements or wishes up to code or styles.

 Everyone is welcome!